magicmatatjahu/adi/README.md

 - Rethink imported records - they can be handled in this way that they will merged with providers in parents by references to the definitions - it's not a good idea - how then handle new definitions in children injectors?
 - Think about creating modules from exports which is not imported, so they are not created before exporting
 - Check deep extends
+- Think about order of initializing and destroying modules - at the moment initializing is from end and destroying from beginning stack
+- Introduce wrappers for modules
+- Implement something like `.of` or `createPortal` like in TypeDI - https://docs.typestack.community/typedi/#using-multiple-containers-and-scoped-containers
+- Rethink session - for example: in method injection it stores information about previous sessions - this can be misleading for singleton because for it previous sessions point to the element that created it first

 Links:
 - Hot module reloading for modules/providers/components - https://github.com/nestjs/nest/issues/7961, https://github.com/nestjs/nest/issues/442